lohitpt252003/OOPS/c++/README.md

 The `Access Modifiers` and `Getters and Setters` sections and their corresponding examples demonstrate how to achieve encapsulation in C++.

+## Constructors

+A constructor is a special member function of a class that is automatically called when an object of that class is created.
+Its primary job is to initialize the object's data members.

+-   **What is it?** A constructor has the same name as the class and does not have a return type.
+It's used to set initial values for attributes.
+-   **Is it public or private?** Constructors are typically declared in the `public` section of the class.
+A `private` constructor can be used to prevent the creation of objects of a class, which is useful in specific design patterns like the Singleton pattern.
+-   **What if you don't mention a constructor?** If you do not define any constructor, the C++ compiler provides a **default constructor** on its own.
+This default constructor does not accept any parameters and has an empty body.

+### Types of Constructors in C++

+1.  **Default Constructor**: A constructor that takes no arguments.
+If you don't define any constructor, the compiler creates one for you.
+2.  **Parameterized Constructor**: A constructor that accepts arguments to initialize the data members.
+3.  **Copy Constructor**: A constructor that creates an object by initializing it with an object of the same class, which has been created previously.

 ## Why is OOP Necessary?

 OOP offers several benefits, including: